 What advice would you give to anyone looking to buy and remodel a manufactured home?

 Make sure you check out the make, model and year of the home much like you would check out the year a house was built or when you purchase a car.
 It may help in the remodeling or renovations.
-And really check the wiring, plumbing and heating just as in a conventional built house.
+And really check the wiring, plumbing, and heating just as in a conventionally built house.
 Really think the whole process through for remodeling.
 It makes it go so much easier. also, any building codes and ordinances.
 You don’t want to be forced to take down anything you have done!

 I can’t wait to see the finished product.
 With the creativity and know how Marie and Richard have, this home, aptly named “The Whim’ will be turning heads for decades to come!

 Thinking of changing the siding on your mobile home?
 Visit our Homeowner’s Guide to Mobile Home Siding for tips.